dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 ## Problems in GANs

-As always another [fantastic blog](https://distill.pub/2019/gan-open-problems/) on distil.pub details some of the questions with answers about what we know about GANs.
+As always in an another [fantastic blog](https://distill.pub/2019/gan-open-problems/) on [distill.pub](http://distill.pub/), the authors of the blog details and discusses some of the open questions in the field of GANs and about what we know about GANs.
 Here are the questions :

 1. [What are the trade-offs between GANs and other generative models?](https://distill.pub/2019/gan-open-problems/#tradeoffs)
 2. [What sorts of distributions can GANs model?](https://distill.pub/2019/gan-open-problems/#distros)